swimmadude66/AngularPWASeed/README.md

 ## Scripts
 - `npm run build` - transpile the server and compile the client
+- `npm run buildssr` - transpile the server and compile the client for Angular Universal
 - `npm run dev` - continously rebuilt and reloaded client and server
+- `npm run devssr` - Build for SSR and rebuild on server changes
 - `npm run clean` - removes the dist folder from previous builds
 - `npm run test-client` - run karma for client-side tests
 - `npm run test-client-dev` - run karma in watch-mode, re-running tests on save